 - The buffet table becomes the barricaded table and is moved behind enemy lines — because all it takes is one tug on the tablecloth or the little acrobat climbing up the sides.

 - You practically eat standing up, because they can’t sit down (or still).

 - Clean-up goes from washing dishes and wiping things down to having to call in ServePro to steam clean the curtains and scrape dried gravy from the ceilings.

-- Dessert goes from real Boston cheesecake to JELL-O cheesecake pudding.
+- Dessert changes from real Boston cheesecake to JELL-O cheesecake pudding.
 Bring on the candy sprinkles!

 - You don’t bother giving them a leaf-adorned napkin.
 You ARE the napkin.

 - Their genuine appreciation of the food and family makes the holiday even better.
-Little smiles and laughter…what a holiday bonus.
+Little smiles and laughter are a holiday bonus.